 Edgell Memorial Library

-The Edgell Memorial Library, one of the few remaining Victorian Gothic style buildings in the area, anchors the Centre Common in Framingham, a quintessential New England town common.
+The Edgell Memorial Library, one of the few remaining Victorian Gothic-style buildings in the area, anchors the Centre Common in Framingham, Massachusetts, a quintessential New England town common.
 As the town's first free-standing library, this memorial was built by the local community using local materials in 1872 as a monument to the valor of Civil War Soldiers and is a testament to community pride.
-When demolition was threatened by the construction of a new library in 1963, concerned citizens and the then Framingham Historical Society rallied to save the beloved library.
-Today the Framingham History Center is working to restore this building and halt the demolition by neglect that has threatened it since then.
+When demolition was threatened by the construction of a new library in 1963, concerned citizens and the then-Framingham Historical Society rallied to save the beloved library.
+Today the Framingham History Center is working to restore this building and halt the demolition by neglect that has threatened it since.